ap-fhnw/bot-arena/README.md

 - **Code Blocks**: Incorporating whole code blocks in `REPEAT`, `WHILE`, and `IF` commands to allow for more complex bot behaviors - as of now, only single instructions are supported.
 - **Bot Execution Stack**: Implementing a stack to manage the execution of bot commands, allowing for nested commands and better control flow.
 - **FIRE Animation**: Adding a visual representation of the firing action, such as a bullet sprite that moves in the direction of the bot's facing.
+- **Win condition**: Now, the win condition is only implicit and not enforced/celebrated by the application.
+Some feedback and "game over" animation will make it feel more complete.